 (b) Docket Number.
 Upon the commencement of an adjudicative proceeding, the commissioner shall assign a docket number to the proceeding.

 (c) Title.
-Pleadings before the commissioner shall be titled in substantially the following form:
+Pleadings shall be titled in substantially the following form:

-(iii) Right side, identification of type of action: (NOTICE OF HEARING, ORDER TO SHOW CAUSE, etc.);
+(iii) Right side, identification of type of pleading;

 (iv) Right side, docket number.

-(d) Size and Content of Pleadings.
-Pleadings shall be typewritten, double-spaced on white 8-1/2 x 11-inch paper.
-They must identify the proceedings by title and docket number, if known, and shall contain a clear and concise statement of the matter relied upon as a basis for the pleading, together with an appropriate request for relief when relief is sought.
+(d) Content of Pleadings.
+Any pleading shall identify the proceedings by title and docket number, if known, and shall contain a clear and concise statement of the matter relied upon as a basis for the pleading, together with an appropriate request for relief when relief is sought.

-(e) Amendments to Pleadings.
-The presiding officer may allow pleadings to be amended or corrected.
-Amendments to pleadings shall be allowed in accordance with the Utah Rules of Civil Procedure.
+(e) Amendment to Pleading.
+The presiding officer may allow any pleading to be amended or corrected.
+Any amendment to any pleading shall be consistent with the Utah Rules of Civil Procedure.

-(f) Signing of Pleadings.
-Pleadings shall be signed and dated by the party or by the party's attorney or other authorized representative and shall show the signer's address, telephone number, and email address, if available.
-The signature shall be deemed to be a certificate by the signer that the signer has read the pleading and that, to the best of the signer's knowledge and belief, there are good grounds in support of it.
+(f) Signing of Pleading.
+Any pleading shall be signed and dated by the party or by the party's attorney or other authorized representative and shall show the signer's address, telephone number, and email.
+The signature is a certification by the signer that the signer has read the pleading and that, to the best of the signer's knowledge and belief, there are good grounds to support it.

-(i) No proceeding before the commissioner may be initiated by a motion except in the case of a Motion for an Order to Show Cause.
+(i) A proceeding seeking an order to secure compliance may not be initiated by motion except for a Motion for Order to Show Cause.

-(ii) Motions, other than at a hearing, shall be in writing and submitted for ruling on either written or oral argument.
-The filing of affidavits in support of the motions or in opposition thereto may be permitted by the presiding officer.
+(ii) Any motion, other than one made orally at a hearing, shall be in writing and shall be filed and served on all parties as provided in this rule.
+The presiding officer may use discretion to decide any motion with or without a hearing.
+If either party desires a hearing on its motion, the pleadings in support or in opposition shall state that a hearing is requested and shall provide the reasons therefor.
+The filing of affidavits or declarations in support of the motions or in opposition thereto may be permitted or required by the presiding officer.
 Oral motions may be allowed at a hearing at the discretion of the presiding officer.

-(iii) Any motion shall be filed at least ten days prior to the date set for the hearing.
+(iii) Any motion shall be filed and served at least ten days prior to the date set for the hearing.

 (7) Filing and Service.

-(a) A document shall be deemed filed on the date it is delivered to and stamped received by the department.
+(a) Any pleading shall be considered filed on the date it is received by the Department.

-(b) An original and one copy of any pleading shall be filed with the department and a copy served upon all other parties to the proceeding.
-The presiding officer may direct that a copy of all pleadings and other papers be made available by the party filing the same to any person requesting copies thereof who the presiding officer determines may be affected by the proceedings.
+(b) Unless filed and served electronically pursuant to R590-160-5.5, the pleading shall be filed with the Department and a copy served upon all other parties to the proceeding.
+The presiding officer may direct that a copy of any pleading be made available by the filer to any person requesting copies thereof who the presiding officer determines may be affected by the proceedings.

 (c) Service may be made upon any party or other person by ordinary mail, by certified mail with return receipt requested, in accordance with the Utah Rules of Civil Procedure, or by any person specifically designated by the commissioner.
-Service upon licensees, if by mail, shall be to the mailing address or other address on file with the department.
+Service upon a licensee, if by mail, shall be to the mailing address or other address on file with the Department.

-(e) When any party has appeared by attorney or other authorized representative, service upon the attorney or representative constitutes service upon the party.
+(e) When any party is represented by an attorney or other authorized representative, service upon the attorney or representative constitutes service upon the party.

-(a) Any party to a proceeding may move for the disqualification of an assigned presiding officer by filing with the commissioner an Affidavit of Bias alleging facts sufficient to support disqualification.
+(a) Any party to an adjudicative proceeding may move for the disqualification of an assigned presiding officer by filing with the commissioner an affidavit alleging facts sufficient to support disqualification.

-(b) The commissioner shall determine the issue of disqualification as a part of the record of the case, and may request and receive any additional evidence or testimony as deemed necessary to make this determination.
-The hearing will not proceed until the commissioner makes this determination.
-No appeal shall be taken from the commissioner's Order on the determination of disqualification for bias except as part of an appeal of a final agency action.
+(b) The commissioner shall determine the issue of disqualification as a part of the record of the case and may request and receive any additional evidence or testimony as considered necessary to make this determination.
+The adjudicative proceeding may not proceed until the commissioner makes this determination.
+No appeal shall be taken from the commissioner's order on the determination of disqualification except as part of an appeal of a final agency action.

-(i) If the commissioner finds that a motion for disqualification was filed without a reasonable basis or good faith belief in the facts asserted, the commissioner may order that the offending party be subject to the appropriate sanctions as are authorized to be imposed by statute or this rule.
+(i) If the commissioner finds that a motion for disqualification was filed without a reasonable basis or good faith belief in the facts asserted, the commissioner may order that the offending party be subject to the appropriate sanctions as are authorized by statute or this rule.